wrvhage/Pig-Katta-basic-setup/README.md

     module load hadoop java pig
     pig -p INPUT='hdfs:/user/jehoekse/wikipedia/chunk-0200.xml' -p OUTPUT=wiki-index create_katta_index.pig

+If you want to run CommonCrawl code on the DAS cluster, you have to use the module "java/jdk-1.6.0_27" instead of "java", because this will load java 1.6.0, which is required by the CommonCrawl code, instead of the default 1.7.0.

 To set up a baseline Katta system locally, issue the following commands:

     cd katta/modules/katta-core